What flying taught me about plans

 — Dwight D. Eisenhower

-In the cockpit, the work of planning did 3 things the plan itself couldn't do.
+The work of planning did 3 things for us that the plan itself couldn't.

 It trained our judgement.
 Walking through the contingencies, even ones we never used, was rehearsal for the kind of thinking we'd need when something unexpected happened.
+(We rehearsed engine failures more than anything else.
+I never had one.)
 When the picture changes at 8 miles a minute, you don't have time to construct judgement from scratch.
 You have to have already done the thinking.

-It built our shared picture.
+Less obvious: it built our shared picture.
 By the time we walked to the jets, all 4 of us saw the mission the same way.
 The target, the priorities, what we'd protect and what we'd accept losing.
-That shared picture is what kept the formation flying when the plan started falling apart.
+That shared picture is what kept the formation flying when the briefed plan started falling apart.

-This is the part most business plans miss.
-They are written to be executed, not to train the team that has to execute them.
-They get filed, referenced quarterly, and protected from challenge.
-They are treated as the destination rather than the rehearsal.
+That's what most business plans miss.
+They get written to be executed, not to train the team that has to execute them.
+They get filed, referenced quarterly, protected from challenge.
+The part that actually does the work, the planning itself, gets treated as overhead.

 A good plan should be detailed enough that the people executing it know it cold, and disposable enough that they can throw it away the moment it stops being true.